Zielak/cardsGame/readme.md

 ## Example usage

-In the `./example/` directory you'll find the most basic implementation of this lib.
-Client-side is "rendered" with vanilla JS.
+In the `./example/` directory you'll find the most basic implementations of this lib.
+There's one server-side code base and two clients.
+One is "rendered" with vanilla JS and the other using Svelte.

 ## Wishlist